datacentricdesign/iob22/assignments/01-calculator/step2.md

 **Attention!** Unlike in mathematics in which the equal sign `=` means that the expressions on both sides are equal, in programming `=` means that the right part is ‘assigned’ to the left part.
 {: .fs-5 .ls-10 .code-example .bg-yellow-000}

+For the name of your variables, you can use all alpha-numerical combinations except the `keywords` of the Python language which are reserved.
+You can find the all list of `keywords` to avoid on the [W3Schools website](https://www.w3schools.com/python/python_ref_keywords.asp)

 **By convention**, variable names are noun, lower case, and with underscores `_` between elements.
 {: .fs-5 .ls-10 .code-example .bg-green-000}